Shrine of Our Lady of Consolation

-The church is also the shrine of “Our Lady of Consolation”, which merited a pontifical decree of canonical coronation from Pope Leo XIII on 12 July 1893.
+venerated title of Our Lady of Consolation which merited a pontifical decree of coronation from Pope Leo XIII on 12 July 1893.

 History

 Origins

 Before the Reformation, there was a shrine to the Blessed Virgin Mary in West Grinstead.
 After the Reformation, Catholic worship continued in the area.
 In the mid-1600s, John Caryll, 1st Baron Caryll of Durford bought West Grinstead Manor (demolished in 1964) and the manor's private chapel became the place of worship for local Catholics.
 It is recorded that in 1671, John Caryll provided £600 to accommodate one priest and support two others.
-The house became the presbytery of the mission and later the parish.
+The house became the presbytery of the mission and later of the parish.
 In 1685, sixteen Catholics were recorded as living in the area.
 Between 1710 and 1754, the West Grinstead mission was served by the Jesuits.
 In 1758, John Baptist Caryll, 3rd Baron Caryll of Durford, with mounting costs as a recusant landowner, had to sell West Grinstead Manor.
 After the house was sold, Edward Caryll gave the presbytery to the priests and endowed the mission with £1,300.
 From 1758 until 1815, from that house Franciscans served the local Catholics in the area.

 Foundation

 In 1863, the local Catholic mission was revived when a French priest, Jean-Marie Denis was appointed to serve the Catholic population in the area.
-As well as founding the church, he also reopened the school (later becoming an orphanage), and built St Juliana's Priory next to the church.
+As well as founding the church, he also reopened the school (which later became an orphanage), and built St Juliana's Priory next to the church.

 Denis was asked by the Bishop of Southwark to build a 'miniature French cathedral'.
 An appeal for funds spread to France, Belgium and the Netherlands.
 On 29 May 1875, the foundation stone of the church was laid.